xinlin-z/smally/README.md

 **[p]** : means to choose progressive JPG format finally

 **c/n/e/t** : means there are total t files (all kinds of files) scanned,
-              with e of them detected error (file is not picture but with picture extension or file name prefix with -), with n of them are called compress (or size) procedure, with c of them are really compressed (or collect size).
+          with e of them detected error (file is not picture but with a picture extension or file name prefix with -), with n of them are called action (show, size, compress) procedure, with c of them are really do the action.

+In --show and --size actions, c always equals n!

 Only show info of compressed if there are too many pictures: